“The heavens are telling the glory of God; and the firmament proclaims his handiwork.” (Psalm 19:1)

 The goal is for a student to leave the course with a firm, technical foundation in physical science, a sense of awe and wonder at God’s handiwork that tempers as well as situates that foundation, and a list of questions worthy of further exploration!

-**Please note: Course includes multiple laboratory exercises in addition to in-class coursework.
+**Please note: The course includes multiple laboratory exercises in addition to in-class coursework.
 Lab reports will require time outside of class to complete.**

 For each skill instructors have determined whether it is a prerequisite skill or a skill to be developed throughout the course.
 For lower school, instructors indicate where parent support is expected.